Is Cyberstalking a Crime?

 The legal benchmark for harassment has two parts.

 First, the pattern of offensive behaviors must be bad enough that a reasonable person could be expected to suffer substantial emotional distress as a result.
-Second, the targeted victim must be able to establish that they actually experienced emotional distress.
+Second, the targeted victim must be able to establish that they experienced emotional distress.

 Ordinary harassment is not a crime in the state of Michigan.
 A victim can, however, still file a civil lawsuit to recover damages for emotional pain and suffering.